orchaiTea/react-projects/Readme.md

 1. A counter App

 Each click on the counter button, the display will be incremented by one value at a time.

+2. A background Changer

+Click on the provided below buttons to change the background color of the webpage.